adamaviv/ic220-s19/units/unit_08.md

 The XXXX's are a stall.
 These instructions need to way for the memory operation to complete so that the result can be *forwarded* to the execute in the later instruction.
-The stall also pushes the `add` to execute its ID stage because durring the stall, `sub` is still in ID.
+The stall also pushes the `add` to execute its ID stage because during the stall, `sub` is still in ID.
 That delay enables the write-back in cycle 5 to occur so that there is no need for a forward for the `add`.